tnfpck0306/AR-GhostHunt/README.md

 7. Reduced ghost speed

 ## How to use it
-*If you run the app with your phone camera facing the front at the user's eye level in a wide place,
+*Running the app face-to-face with the phone camera at the user's eye level
-you can play the game in a more appropriate environment.*
+in a spacious place will allow you to play in a more appropriate environment.
+You can also hear spatial sounds better when you wear earphones and help you play better.*

 ## Environment
 Unity `2022.3.4f1`